Orbital-Dependent Dimensional Crossover of a $p$-Wave Feshbach Resonance: Tunneling-Induced Kinetic Anisotropy

-To describe this crossover quantitatively, we introduce a phenomenological model guided by the energy scales controlling axial relative motion in the lattice.
-In a one-dimensional optical lattice, the available axial kinetic energy is bounded by the bandwidth of the lowest Bloch band, which is set by the tunneling amplitude $J(s)$.
-For a sinusoidal lattice potential, $J(s)$ decreases exponentially with lattice depth as $J(s)\propto s^{3/4}\exp(-2\sqrt{s})$~\cite{Zwerger2003}.
-This exponential suppression of motion along the lattice axis naturally suggests a smooth crossover of the branching ratio with increasing confinement.

-Rather than performing a microscopic calculation of the full momentum distribution, we use this scaling behavior as a guiding principle.
-This motivates the phenomenological tight-binding ansatz
+To characterize this crossover phenomenologically, we relate the suppression of axial motion to the tunneling amplitude $J(s)$ of the lowest Bloch band.
+For a sinusoidal optical lattice,

+which decreases exponentially with lattice depth~\cite{Zwerger2003}.
+Motivated by this scaling behavior, we introduce the phenomenological form

-where $R_{\mathrm{2D}}$ represents the asymptotic branching ratio in the quasi-2D limit, $\gamma$ characterizes the decay rate associated with the tunneling amplitude, and $A_\mathrm{R}$ is a free amplitude parameter unconstrained by the isotropic 3D limit.
+where $R_{\mathrm{2D}}$ is the asymptotic quasi-2D limit, $\gamma$ characterizes the effective tunneling-induced decay rate, and $A_R$ is a free amplitude parameter.
+As shown in the main text, Eq.~(\ref{eq:R_s}) provides a good description of the experimental evolution of $R$.

-We note that within the confinement-induced resonance framework, the transverse motion is projected onto the lowest mode and the theory primarily renormalizes the resonance position.
-It does not predict the relative scattering weight of different $p$-wave components, so the observed evolution of the branching ratio $R$ must be attributed to the lattice-induced anisotropy of the open-channel kinetic energy described above.

-A fully microscopic description of the branching ratio in an optical lattice would require treating $p$-wave scattering in the basis of lattice Bloch states.
-In principle, this could be approached by replacing the free-space Green’s function with a lattice Green's function constructed from Bloch-band dispersions, as has been explored for $s$-wave interactions in optical lattices~\cite{Orso2005}.
-Such a formulation may provide a route toward a quantitative description of the anisotropic relative kinetic energy and its impact on the orbital branching ratio, but a detailed development of this lattice-based scattering theory for $p$-wave interactions is beyond the scope of the present work.